 HANDS-ON-SCIENCE - Science is a subject that is best learnt by actually doing activities.
 Therefore, at the Foundation School, we have introduced the hands-on science program for higher grades where students learn scientific concepts by creating models, working with material, experimenting etc. using a variety of techniques.

-GROUP WORK - Peer learning is a powerful concept.
-Therefore, The Foundation School encourages learning by helping the children form groups in which they work together on projects or assignments.
-Such ativities help children develop relationships with others and leverage each others capabilities to complete the work.
+COLLABORATIVE WORK - Peer learning is a powerful concept.
+Therefore, The Foundation School encourages learning by helping the children work collaboratively in groups, on various projects and assignments.
+Such activities help children develop relationships with others and leverage each others capabilities to complete the work.

 CREATIVE THINKING - Linear thought processes will no longer work in an increasingly complex world.
 Therefore, the School has a program on creative thinking that teaches students various techniques to think creatively and arrive at innovative solutions to various problems.